-Since the exact pace and timing of construction for the additional square footage and the purchase of vehicles proposed to meet future demand cannot be programmed with certainty for each year between now and 2045, an 'average' year of 2032 is used for Net Present Value calculations-some improvements will occur earlier for less money, and some later at greater cost.
+Since the actual pace and timing of construction for the additional square footage and the purchase of vehicles proposed to meet future demand have not been programmed, an 'average' year of 2032 is used for Net Present Value calculations-some improvements will occur earlier for less money, and some later at greater cost.
 All will average out.